i2kmt/i2kmt/README.md

 ### Hi there 👋

+A peep who is really into biochemistry, mathematics and astronomy.
+I'm basically trying to collide these interests into something creative.

 <!--
 **i2kmt/i2kmt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.